kura/kura.gg/content/pages/ghastly.rst

 `Ghost <https://ghost.org>`__.

-It's name is derived from the the D&D monster, the Ghast and Gastly, the Pokemon.
+It's name is derived from the D&D monster, the Ghast and Gastly, the Pokemon.